 - Cover Your Legs but Highlight Your gorgeous Curves or Flat Tummy?
 This gorgeous sequinned mermaid gown is a stunner.

-- Accentuate Your Toned Arms – A tank or off the shoulder style would be lovely.
+- Accentuate Your Toned Arms – A tank or off-the-shoulder style would be lovely.

 Did I mention that David’s Bridal has expert in-house alterations to make sure your dress is a perfect fit?

 I couldn’t be more thrilled with the modern look of this dress and the way it flatters my figure. ( No frumpy here!)
-This gown makes me feel like royalty, and the best part is, I can wear it again.
+This gown makes me feel like royalty, and the best part is, that I can wear it again.
 It makes for a chic Mother of the Bride & Groom gown, but it works for so many other formal occasions too.

-Be sure to visit David’s Bridal to find your perfect MOB/MOG Dress so you can look and feel Fabulous on the big day!
+Be sure to visit David’s Bridal to find your perfect MOB/MOG Dress so you can look and feel fabulous on the big day!

 NEED MORE IDEAS?